LaurenSky/Resume/README.md

 ###Debra Nichols Design | Project Assistant (Paid Internship)###
 ####July 2007 – Sept 2007 | Architectural Signage Company located in San Francisco, CA.####
 Aided in the design and development of architectural signage projects, through use of Adobe Illustrator and Photoshop, including UC Berkeley’s Stanley Hall and the Jewish Contemporary Museum in San Francisco.

 Attended client meetings and job sites to present signage and visualize space layout.
 Acted on feedback from clients and updated designs accordingly.

 Received the 2009 “Lot with a Little” Design Award for Excellence in Design from SEGD.

-##EDUCATION AND AWARDS:##
-Industrial Engineering, B.S. - June 2010
-California Polytechnic State University | San Luis Obispo, CA Engineering Honors Societies - Tau Beta Pi & Alpha Pi Mu

-President - Industrial & Mfg Engineering Student Fee Committee & Raise the Respect Service Club

-Awards - 2010 Cal Poly President’s Community Service Award for Significant Contribution

-Graphic Communication Classes: Web & Print Publishing, Binding & Finishing Processes, Substrates, Inks and Toners,Image Capture and Manipulation

-##PC & MAC SKILLS:##
-Microsoft : Excel, PowerPoint, Word, Project, Visio, Access, Entourage, Outlook

-Adobe Creative Suite : Illustrator, Photoshop, InDesign

-3D Modeling : ProEngineer

 ##VOLUNTEER WORK:##
 American Red Cross Volunteer | April 2011 – Present (Deployed for Super Storm Sandy - Nov ‘12: Responsible for opening, running and closing shelters)

-Volunteer Work Abroad - Pisco Sin Fronteras (Peru), Anai Turtle Conservation (Costa Rica)

-Work-Trading Abroad-  InanItah | April ‘15 (Nicaragua) - permaculture, cob building, administration
+Volunteer Work Abroad - Pisco Sin Fronteras (Peru), Anai Turtle Conservation (Costa Rica) Work-Trading Abroad-  InanItah | April ‘15 (Nicaragua) - permaculture, cob building, administration